Skip to content

 Recovery

-Recovery from breast augmentation is typically straightforward.
-A supportive surgical bra is worn continuously for three to four weeks.
-The first three to five days involve the most significant tightness and soreness, particularly with submuscular placement.
-Most patients are comfortable returning to desk work within five to seven days.
-Light activity resumes at two weeks, while high-impact exercise and heavy lifting are restricted for six weeks.
-Implants soften and settle into their final position over three to six months.
+Breast augmentation recovery is usually straightforward.
+A supportive surgical bra is worn for about three to four weeks.
+Tightness and soreness are usually most noticeable during the first three to five days, especially when implants are placed partly under the muscle.
+Many patients return to desk work within five to seven days.
+Light activity resumes around two weeks, while high-impact exercise and heavy lifting are avoided for about six weeks.
+Implants soften and settle over three to six months.

 Acute Recovery